erantanen/go-netminion/readme.rst

 Bug reports
 -----------

-To search for bugs or report them, please use the Scipy Bug Tracker at:
+To search for bugs or report them, please use the GitHub tracker at:

     https://github.com/erantanen/go-netminion/issues